Skip To Main Content

 Metro Technology Centers is committed to providing an equal opportunity for students with disabilities to succeed in pursuing their education and career goals.
 Every qualified student with a disability presents an individual set of needs.
 We address these needs with a full team approach in order to best serve our students.

-Metro is a non-degree granting, post-secondary, educational institution.
+Metro Tech is a non-degree granting, post-secondary, educational institution.
 This means that we follow the same guidelines for disability / "special education" services as a college or university.
 However, as we serve secondary (high school) students, some unique differences exist between services at a high school, services at a college or university, and services here - a career technology environment.

 If ASL interpreters are needed to complete a short-term course, a two-step process is required to ensure one is provided.